HemanthDattaK/Mini-Viva-Evaluator-Demo/README.md

 # 📝 Mini Viva Evaluator Demo

 A web-based application that evaluates short text answers against a reference answer using Hugging Face NLP models.
-It provides a **score (0–5)**, **feedback**, and **similarity percentage** based on semantic similarity and key concept coverage.
+It provides a score (0–5), feedback, and similarity percentage based on semantic similarity and key concept coverage.

 ---